PHANzgz/CryptoBlades-calculator/README.md

 ![result](result.png)

 Finally, go to combat, select a weapon and click the button.
 You should now see the probability of winning for each enemy, as shown in the first image.

+# Credits

+- Credits to [wax-dapps](https://wax-dapps.site/crypto-blades/combat) for creating the logic for the calculator first.